 Defendant: I have a right to have a lawyer present.
 I’m not going to answer any questions until I have a lawyer.

-Officer: Listen, your breath test already shows what you were over the limit.
+Officer: Listen, your breath test already shows that you were over the limit.
 You’re making this a lot worse on yourself.
-Work with us here and we’ll try to help you out.
+Work with us here, and we’ll try to help you out.

 Defendant: (says nothing)

 You can invoke either (or both) of your two rights—the right to remain silent, or the right to an attorney.
 Police can only question you if you decide to agree to it.

 If you do agree to answer questions, your consent has to be “voluntary, knowing and intelligent.”
 In other words, the police cannot threaten or intimidate you into it; they must already have informed you of your rights, and you must be in a state of mind where you can understand these rights and what you’re doing.
 If any of these conditions are broken, then your Miranda rights have been violated.